acrookston/ACRKeyboardObserver/README.md

 Swift iOS keyboard observer helping you manage keyboard notifications, frame changes and simplifies animations.

-ACRKeyboardObserver makes it easy to handle iOS keyboard state changes like WillShow or DidHide.
+ACRKeyboardObserver makes it easy to handle iOS keyboard state changes like `willShow` or `didHide`.
 It also does a better job at providing an accurate keyboard frame size, rather than the native callbacks.
 It's especially useful when dismissing a keyboard interactively.

 ### Installation